An appropriate statistical approach for nonequilibrium particle production: Introduction

-The present paper is organized as follows.
-The generic (non)extensive approach is reviewed in section {\ref{sec:app}}.
-The energy--dependence of the equivalence classes $(c,d)$, the light-- and strange--quark occupation factors $\gamma_{s,q}$, and the $\mathrm{K}^+/\pi^+$ ratio is presented in section \ref{sec:cd}, \ref{sec:gamm}, and \ref{sec:kpi}, respectively.
-Section \ref{sec:Diss_concl} is devoted to the conclusions.
-Appendices \ref{sec:expf}, \ref{sec:largemasssgma} and \ref{sec:cdcountors} respectively elaborate details on probability distribution, entropy, and exponential and logarithm functions in Boltzmann, Tsallis, and generic (non)extensive statistics, The impacts of the inclusion of very high--mass resonances and missing states in the hadron resonance gas model, and the contour plots of the quality of fit for $\gamma_{q,s}$.
-The quality of the fit for the equivalence classes $(c,d)$ is depicted in Fig. \ref{fig:1b}.
+The remainder of this paper is organized as follows.
+A generic (non-)extensive approach is reviewed in Section {\ref{sec:app}}.
+The energy-dependence of the equivalence classes $(c,d)$, the light- and strange-quark occupation factors $\gamma_{s,q}$, and the $\mathrm{K}^+/\pi^+$ ratio is presented in section \ref{sec:cd}, \ref{sec:gamm}, and \ref{sec:kpi}, respectively.
+Section \ref{sec:Diss_concl} presents the conclusions.
+Appendices \ref{sec:expf}, \ref{sec:largemasssgma} and \ref{sec:cdcountors} elaborate on the probability distribution, entropy, exponential and logarithmic functions in Boltzmann, Tsallis, and generic (non)extensive statistics, the impacts of the inclusion of very high-mass resonances and missing states in the hadron resonance gas model, and the contour plots of the quality of fit for $\gamma_{q,s}$.
+The quality of the fit for equivalence classes $(c,d)$ is shown in Fig. \ref{fig:1b}.